anuraagnagar/codera/CONTRIBUTING.md

 ## Reporting Bugs

-If you discover any bugs or issues while using the Flask Blog Project, please check the existing issues to see if it has already been reported.
+If you discover any bugs or issues while using the Codera Project, please check the existing issues to see if it has already been reported.
 If not, you can create a new issue with a detailed description of the problem, steps to reproduce it, and any relevant information about your environment.

 ## Suggesting Enhancements